 The Company has two classes of issued and outstanding common stock: Class A Common Stock and Class B Common Stock.
-Holders of Class A Common Stock and holders of Class B Common Stock have substantially identical rights, including rights with respect to any declared dividends or distributions of cash or property, and the right to receive proceeds on liquidation or dissolution of the Company after payment of the Company's indebtedness.
+Holders of Class A Common Stock have substantially identical rights, including rights with respect to any declared dividends or distributions of cash or property, and the right to receive proceeds on liquidation or dissolution of the Company after payment of the Company's indebtedness.
 The two classes have different voting rights, with holders of Class A Common Stock entitled to one vote per share while holders of Class B Common Stock are entitled to ten votes per share on all matters submitted to a vote of stockholders.
 The Company uses the two-class method for calculating net earnings per share (EPS).
 Basic and diluted net EPS of Class A Common Stock and Class B Common Stock are identical.
 The shares of Class B Common Stock are convertible at any time at the option of the holder into shares of Class A Common Stock on a share-for-share basis.
 In addition, shares of Class B Common Stock will be automatically converted into a like number of shares of Class A Common Stock upon transfer to any person or entity who is not a permitted transferee.

-During the years ended December 31, 2021, 2020 and 2019 certain Class B stockholders converted 77,562, 1,391,670 and 1,575,509 shares, respectively, of Class B Common Stock to Class A Common Stock.
+During the years ended December 31, 2022, 2021 and 2020 certain Class B stockholders converted 128,530, 77,562 and 1,391,670 shares, respectively, of Class B Common Stock to Class A Common Stock.